naoshibaikyu/cyborgresistance/halloween.md

 AstroZombieg: Braaaaaaiiiiiinssss

-UlalaMolly: Wait a moment, you're a robot!
+UlalaMolly Annoyed: Wait a moment, you're a robot!
 Why do you want to eat brains?
 I don't think the ol' grey matter is a particularly efficient fuel for robots.

 AstroZombieg: ...